pubky/atomicity/readme.md

 **Routing, Compatible Users**

-Atomicity utilizes the tagging method, of/like Slashtags, to establish whitelistings of keys, along with credit limits the peer is willing to receive and/or issue to each peer key.
+Atomicity utilizes the social-tagging and graph method, of/like Pubky, to establish whitelistings of keys, along with credit limits the peer is willing to receive and/or issue to each peer key.
 Users could also assign default settings for degrees of separation (WoT distance), and effectively establish mutual credit channels with states.

 While mutual credit channels are straightforward, creating a network out of them presents an extra challenge that Lightning Network does not face: [decentralized commit](https://fiatjaf.com/3cb7c325.html).